AxelThevenot/Linear_Regression/README.md

 In the linear regression case we have two dynamic variables : `a` and `b`, which compose the polynomial `P = a * x + b` approaching the function to approximate.

 Firstly `a` and `b` have a starting value, random or choosen.
-According to the error function (which can be the euclidean function), the gradient for each variables are calculate.
+According to the cost function (which can be the euclidean function), the gradient for each variables are calculate.
-Then the algorihtm changes step by step the variable's values according to minimize the error function.
+Then the algorihtm changes step by step the variable's values to minimize the cost function.
 So each variables is changing according to its gradient.
 The changes are made until convergence.
 Here a mathematical explanation easier to understand :